29th August 2019

 Dental implants and veneers both transform smiles, though one is more for an aesthetic accomplishment.
 However, they both fall into different categories in dentistry too, so reality speaking – they are two very different treatments.
-Here at Crescent Lodge Dental Practice in London we dive in the worlds of implant and cosmetic dentistry to decipher their purposes and what you may look to have below.
+Here at Crescent Lodge Dental Practice in London we dive in the worlds of dental implants and cosmetic dentistry to decipher their purposes and what you may look to have below.

 Dental implants: in brief

-Dental implants are a permanent solution to single or multiple teeth.
+Dental implants in London are a permanent solution to single or multiple teeth.
 They involve placing a titanium root in the jawbone where the gap of your missing tooth is, and the attaching a natural looking crown on top to form your replacement tooth.
 They are fitted with a minor surgery and are commonly made of materials like porcelain or ceramics to provide a true to life colour for aesthetic purposes.

 Veneers: in brief